iamfazn/iamfazn/README.md

 ## Senior Software Engineer

 I'm Fauzan, currently an engineer at Cisco.
-I collaborate with research scientists to implement and evaluate machine learning algorithms.
-I love architecting and implement software libraries for research prototypes across the range of deep learning based projects in areas like language, and perception.
+I love spending time understanding complex research papers, implement the latest theoretical ideas, as well as writing algorithms from scratch